maggie202506/cudy-docs-aibot/docs/user_guide/switch/system_manage.md

 - DNS server: The IP address of the server that translates domain names into IP addresses.
 - Firmware version: The version of the software embedded in the switch's hardware.
 - Hardware version: The version of the physical components of the switch.

-*- Apply:* Click to save and apply your changes or settings.
+- Apply: Click to save and apply your changes or settings.

 ---